jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=elytron-oidc-client/provider=<provider name>:read-attribute(name=enable-cors)`

 ## syntax of the operation to get the `elytron-oidc-client` `provider` `expose-token`
-if set to true, an authenticated browser client can obtain the signed access token (through a `javascript` `http` invocation) via the `url` `root/k_query_bearer_token`. this is optional. get the `elytron-oidc-client` `provider` `expose-token` attribute.
+if set to 'true', an authenticated browser client can obtain the signed access token (through a `javascript` `http` invocation) via the `url` '`root/k_query_bearer_token`'. this is optional. get the `elytron-oidc-client` `provider` `expose-token` attribute.
 `/subsystem=elytron-oidc-client/provider=<provider name>:read-attribute(name=expose-token)`

 ## syntax of the operation to get the `elytron-oidc-client` `provider` `ignore-oauth-query-parameter`
-disable query parameter parsing for the `access_token`. users will not be able to authenticate if they only pass in an `access_token`. get the `elytron-oidc-client` `provider` `ignore-oauth-query-parameter` attribute.
+disable query parameter parsing for the '`access_token`'. users will not be able to authenticate if they only pass in an '`access_token`'. get the `elytron-oidc-client` `provider` `ignore-oauth-query-parameter` attribute.
 `/subsystem=elytron-oidc-client/provider=<provider name>:read-attribute(name=ignore-oauth-query-parameter)`

 ## syntax of the operation to get the `elytron-oidc-client` `provider` `principal-attribute`
-indicates which value from the id token to use as the principal for the identity. the principal defaults to the value of the sub if the token attribute is null. get the `elytron-oidc-client` `provider` `principal-attribute` attribute.
+indicates which value from the id token to use as the principal for the identity. the principal defaults to the value of the 'sub' if the token attribute is null. get the `elytron-oidc-client` `provider` `principal-attribute` attribute.
 `/subsystem=elytron-oidc-client/provider=<provider name>:read-attribute(name=principal-attribute)`